-Some are interested in repetitive behaviors in early development stages, while others look at how infants and toddlers interact with familiar and unfamiliar adults.
 Researchers observe test participants for several minutes while they perform a task or are confronted with changing circumstances.
-For instance, infants are presented with novel objects, toddlers are asked to finish different tasks, and young children are brought into contact with adults.
+For instance, some situations researchers might observe include an infant being presented with novel objects, a toddler being asked to finish a difficult task, and an adolescent being brought into contact with both familiar and unfamiliar adults.

-- Why observe behavior?
-Three examples: infant behavior, patterns in behavior, and classroom interaction.
+- Why we should observe behavior.
+Three examples: social communication, patterns in behavior, and eye contact.

 - How to observe behavior in a structured way: location, research software, pattern analysis software, and facial expression analysis.

 Diverse scientific articles citing Noldus products are published in renowned journals each week.
 The following list is only a small selection of scientific publications in autism research.

 - Corbett, B.A.; Dlain, S.D.; Loannou, S.; Balser, M. (2016).
 Changes in anxiety following a randomized control trial of a theatre-based intervention for youth with autism spectrum disorder.
 Autism, doi: 10.1177/136236131664362.

 - Gangi, D.N.; Schwichtenberg, A.J.; Iosif A.-M.; Young, G.S.; Baguio F. & Ozonoff, S. (2017).
 Gaze to faces across interactive contexts in infants at heightened risk for autism.
 Autism: the international journal of research and practice.
 (00), 1-6.
 DOI: 10.1177/1362361317704421.

 - Kanakri, S. (2017).
 Acoustic design and repetitive speech and motor movement in children with autism.
 Environment and Ecology Research, 5 (1), 39-44.
 DOI: 10.13189/eer.2017.050105